lonerapier/lonerapier.github.io/content/posts/Meaning.md

 [^9]: You only realise the value of something you love when you let it go.
 When you love a thing so much, why would you ever want to leave it, right?
 LOVE YOUR OBSESSIONS.
 [^10]: Observed in me that things that I'm trying to learn stick with me for longer time when I am randomly trying to look through the details.
 Deadlines suck.
 Period.
 [^11]: Read somewhere the similarities between generalizing and unlearning.
 Our brain unlearns by generalising, increasing it’s long term memory capacity each time.
+[^12]: More like, uncertainty houses discomfort.
+You can feel comfortable and uncomfortable doing uncertain things, but you won’t feel certain and uncertain when doing uncomfortable things.
+[^13]: "People think focus means saying yes to the thing you've got to focus on.
+But that's not what it means at all.
+It means saying no to the hundred other good ideas that there are.
+You have to pick carefully.
+I'm actually as proud of the things we haven't done as the things I have done.
+Innovation is saying no to 1,000 things." - Steve Jobs